 When a person is faced with having to adjust to a new reality, intense emotional pain discomfort in the form of anger is sure to follow.
 Anger allows them to avoid feelings of vulnerability by expressing their emotions with less fear of being rejected or judged.

 There are many different ways in which a grieving patient can resort to bargaining.
 They feel so helpless that they direct a request at a higher power that could potentially influence events at hand.

 Bargaining causes a person to focus on their own regrets or faults.
 When their imagination begins to ease down and they realize they cannot change their reality, the feelings of loss come tumbling in.
-This stage often results in the person retreating into themselves.
+This stage often results in emotional numbness and the person retreating into themselves.

 Acceptance does not mean that the griever no longer feels the anguish of the loss.
 This step means that they are no longer avoiding reality and constantly trying to change it.
 Regret and sadness can still be present during this phase, but they are less likely to resort to the previous emotional survival phases.

-If your loved one is experiencing any of these stages of bereavement disorder, Call Clear Recovery Center today to connect them with supervised help.
+If your loved one is experiencing any of these stages of grief disorder, Call Clear Recovery Center today to connect them with supervised help.

 At Clear Recovery Center in Los Angeles, our Grief Disorder programs help individuals create healing from grief and trauma.
 Our structured programs stand on a full continuum of care, helping individuals acclimate back to the real world with the most structure.